-There is limited cooperation between other government agencies and the principal agencies/institutions for the identification, protection, conservation and
+In general, cooperation exists between other government agencies and the principal agencies/institutions for the identification, protection, conservation and presentation of cultural and/or natural heritagebut there are still deficiencies.

 7.3 - How effectively do different levels of government cooperate in the identification, protection, conservation and presentation of cultural and/or natural heritage?